Learn embroidery from home with the RSN

 « Day Classes

-Please click here to view important joining information for Bath classes.
+Please note that this is an online class.
+Please click here to view important joining information about online classes.

 Session 1 – Wednesday 25 November 2020, 6.30-8.30pm